mica-lang/mica/docs/language.md

   - Between braces must be a hexadecimal digit <= 10FFFFh not contained in the range D800h–DFFFh (inclusive).
   - Like in any number, digits can be separated with underscores.
   - At least one digit must be present.

+Raw strings begin with the extended literal sequence `\r`, followed by double quotes, any sequence of characters that doesn't contain double quotes, and end with double quotes.
+Raw strings do not interpret any escape sequences.
+This also means that raw strings themselves cannot contain quotes `"`, though this restriction may get lifted at some point in the future.

 ### Identifiers